Rostislav Plyatt: Biography

 Born in Rostov-on-Don (modern-day Rostov Oblast of Russia) as Rostislav Ivanovich Plyat, the future actor was so obsessed with theatre that he decided to "correct" his name at the passport office to make it more euphonious and memorable.
 His father, Ivan Iosifovich Plyat, was a lawyer of Polish descent, "although a very russified one".
 His Ukrainian mother Zinaida Pavlovna Zakamennaya came from Poltava and died eight years later from tuberculosis.
 Ivan Plyat then moved to Moscow where he married Anna Nikolaevna Volikovskaya who raised Rostislav as her own son.
 He was baptized in Russian Orthodoxy and only spoke the Russian language.

-Plyatt studied in the Moscow secondary school where he visited drama classes led by a popular Maly Theatre actor Vladimir Lebedev and then — by a Moscow Art Theatre actress Varvara Sokolova-Zalesskaya who introduced him to the basics of the Stanislavski's system.
+Plyatt studied in the Moscow secondary school where he visited drama classes led by a popular Maly Theatre actor Vladimir Lebedev, and then by Moscow Art Theatre actress Varvara Sokolova-Zalesskaya who introduced him to the basics of the Stanislavski's system.
 After that he decided to become a professional actor and in 1926 unsuccessfully tried to join the Moscow Art Theatre troupe.

 He then entered the Theatre-Studio led by Yuri Zavadsky where he spent the next 11 years, performing in mostly comedy roles, although with years he established himself as a serious drama actor.
 Among his lifetime roles was George Bernard Shaw whom he portrayed in 1933 in The Devil's Disciple and then reprised in 1963 in both Caesar and Cleopatra (where he also played Caesar) and Jerome Kilty's Dear Liar: A Comedy of Letters.

 From 1938 to 1943 Plyatt served at the Lenkom Theatre.
 Since 1939 he also started appearing in movies.
 His very first role of a goofy bachelor from the family comedy The Foundling gained him fame and became one of his most memorable performances.